Bangladesh Fire Service & Civil Defence: History

-The then British government created Fire Service in 1939–40 in undivided India.
-During the Partition, the Calcutta Fire Service was created for the city of Calcutta at the regional level and the Bengal Fire Service for undivided Bengal.
-In 1947, the fire service in the region was renamed as the East Pakistan Fire Service.
+The then British government created the Fire Service in 1939–40 in undivided India.
+During the Partition, the Calcutta Fire Service was created for the city of Calcutta at the regional level, and the Bengal Fire Service for undivided Bengal.
+In 1947, the fire service in the region was renamed the East Pakistan Fire Service.

-During World War II, the Department of Civil Defence in India was initially created with Air Raid Precautions (ARP) at an early stage and the Department of Civil Defence at a later stage in 1951 through legal process.
+During World War II, the Department of Civil Defence in India was initially created with Air Raid Precautions (ARP) at an early stage and the Department of Civil Defence at a later stage in 1951 through a legal process.
 For the purpose of work management, a Rescue Department was created under the Roads and Highways Department.

-On April 9, 1981, the then Fire Service Directorate and the Civil Defence Department merged to form the Department of Fire Service and Civil Defence.
+On 9 April 1981, the then Fire Service Directorate and the Civil Defence Department merged to form the Department of Fire Service and Civil Defence.
 Later, the Rescue Department was included in the Department of Fire Service & Civil Defence.
 FSCD is currently 40 years old.

-Fire Incidents and Statistics
+Fire incidents and statistics

 The Bangladesh Fire Service and Civil Defence responds to thousands of fire-related emergencies annually.
 The table below summarizes reported fire incidents from 2015 to 2024: